-We currently support more than 40 research projects globally that produce rigorous, relevant, and impactful science, address global change, and actively involve citizen-scientist participants.
+We currently support more than 40 research projects globally that produce rigorous, relevant, and impactful science, address global change, and actively involve community participants.

 We’re committed to helping educators and students discover and protect our environment through transformational learning experiences that promote environmentally sustainable action.

 We work with a wide variety of partners, including corporations, foundations, nonprofit organizations, and educational institutions to implement sustainable policies, processes, and practices that promote environmental responsibility both in and out of the office.